The Law Commission recommendation for Shared Parenting

 - Psychological studies revealing that the involvement of both parents in well being of the child raring is preferable than sole custody arrangements

-- Two criticism to welfare of the child – first, it is unpredictable and information sensitive.
-Second, sole interest of the child ignores feeling and intentions of the child.
+- Two criticism of the welfare of the child – first, it is unpredictable and information sensitive.
+Second, the sole interest of the child ignores the feeling and intentions of the child.
 Parents also play significant roles in their families and their perspectives also need to be taken into consideration.

-- Everything else being similar, a child from a shared parenting background is likely to fare better in regard to family relationships and self-understanding.
+- If everything else is similar, a child from a shared parenting background is likely to fare better in regard to family relationships and self-understanding.
 They have lower incidents of misbehaviour and better exam scores, higher grades etc.

 Joint Custody in different countries

 - Joint legal custody – both parents have equal rights and responsibilities for major decisions concerning the child

 - Joint physical custody – Both parents share the physical custody that the child spends equal time with both parents.

 Such provisions are however prohibited when parents don’t act in matured civilized fashion or antagonistic to each other and demonstrate an inability to cooperate.